iegomez/mosquitto-go-auth/README.md

 The `mongo` backend, as the `redis` one, defines some formats to checks user, superuser and acls.
 Two collections are defined, one for users and the other for common acls.

 In the first case, a user consists of a "username" string, a "password" string (as always, PBKDF2 hash), a "superuser" boolean, and an "acls" array of rules.
-These rules consis of a "topic" string and an int "acc", where 1 means read only, 2 means write only and 3 means readwrite.
+These rules consis of a "topic" string and an int "acc", where 1 means read only, 2 means write only, 3 means readwrite and 4 means subscribe (see ACL access values section for more details).

 Example user: